ir1keren/PyTextPrinter/WEBSOCKET_IMPLEMENTATION.md

 The WebSocket implementation is complete and ready for production use.
 The library now provides:

-1. ✅ **Core Text Printing** - Console output with colors, formatting, tables, lists
+1. ✅ **Core Text Printing** - Console output with formatting, tables, lists
 2. ✅ **Hardware Integration** - Cross-platform printer discovery and ESC/POS printing
 3. ✅ **WebSocket API** - Real-time network access to all functionality
 4. ✅ **Socket.IO Compatibility** - Works with any Socket.IO client library